By Karsten Madsen, SEO specialist at Morningscore with over 10 years of experience auditing WordPress environments. Last updated: 2026.

 Closing Off

-If you are using Morningscore and you see the tool report missing alt tags but you can confirm that there is an alt tag in the source code for that exact image, please try to “scan” the problem.
+If you are using Morningscore and you see the tool report missing alt tags but you can confirm that there is an alt tag in the source code for that exact image, please try to “scan” the problem again.
 If it doesn’t get resolved, feel free to reach out to us in the chat in the bottom right corner.

 Take care!